-Disneyland aims for a reopening: Should I go?
+Disneyland fans ask: Should I go when the park eventually reopens?

 What Disneyland fans are thinking

-CNN Travel spoke with three Disneyland fans to see what's on their minds as the potential opening date looms.
+CNN Travel spoke with three Disneyland fans before Wednesday evening's announcement that the opening would be delayed.
+We wanted to find out what's on their minds as the potential opening date loomed.

 Leslie Harvey writes the blog Trips With Tykes and co-hosts the podcast Disney Deciphered.
 She lives in Alameda, California, with her husband and two children -- an 11-year-old daughter and a six-year-old son.

-Note: Editor's Note — This article was published Wednesday morning before the announcement Disneyland would postpone its July reopening.
-The story has been rewritten to reflect that breaking news.